 When you start looking at your MSP as a business partner you will automatically gravitate to the one who also looks at your partnership as a long term business relationship.
 When you have this you can see how all of the following will just naturally fall into place.

 Don’t just go directly to your bank!!
-I know you love your bank and as a merchant who already has a business bank account with “your bank” it may seem like the best option to also let them handle your merchant account.
+I know you love your bank and as a merchant who already has a business bank account with “your bank”, it may seem like the best option to also let them handle your merchant account.
 That couldn’t be more wrong.
 The truth is the part of the bank that handles merchant services is not that nice little local branch where the teller knows your name.
 They are much bigger than that.
-It is industry standard that big banks charge 33% more, on average, than independent service providers charge.
-Due to shareholders interests, profit margins and generally higher overhead these banks are not as flexible with their rate structures as independent service providers.
-Banks almost never provide their own customer service so don’t think they know you.
-They rely on the 800 number provided by the actual processing, or acquiring, bank.
+It is industry standard that big banks charge 33% more, on average than independent service providers charge.
+Due to shareholder’s interests, profit margins and generally higher overhead these banks are not as flexible with their rate structures as independent service providers.
+Banks rarely provide their own customer service so don’t think they know you.
+They rely on the 800 number provided by the actual processing or acquiring bank.

 It’s not just about the rates!
 But when it is…this is what you want….

 Don’t just go with the lowest initial offer or quote.
 Most of the time this is just an initial rate or teaser rate anyway and is not sustainable.
 Besides, it doesn’t matter how low their rates were if you can’t count on your money.
 How reliable is their network, can they promise dependable deposits, do they provide transparent reporting?

 It is also important to consider whether this sales guy will be around when you need him.
 How is the customer service?
 Are there other supportive products that they offer such as chargeback management software?